nats-io/nats-site/content/blog/scale-new-location-same-great-event.md

 author = "Brian Flannery"
 +++

-I’ve attended [SCALE](https://www.socallinuxexpo.org/scale/14x) a few times in the past, and have always been impressed with the event that the SCALE team put on each year; but I hadn’t attended in a few years, and it has gone from strength to strength in that time!
+I’ve attended [SCALE](https://www.socallinuxexpo.org/scale/14x) a few times in the past, and have always been impressed with the event that the SCALE team puts on each year; but I hadn’t attended in a few years, and it has gone from strength to strength in that time!

 There are more booths, training sessions, breakout talks / BOF’s, and more developers and interesting open source community members to hear from and collaborate with.
 As a result, SCALE was held for the first time at the more spacious Pasadena Convention Center: